SleyAI/Portrait-Shadow-Removal-and-Relighting-with-GANs/README.md

 You will also need [checkpoints for the ST-CGAN](https://drive.google.com/file/d/1GXx7fCgLqV-zWwR7YX7vBvFJI2Jg2dc9/view "ST-CGAN").
 Put them under "models/st_cgan"

 ## Edit images ##
-After you have set up you environment and downloaded the checkpoints to the correct directories run the following
+After you have set up your environment and downloaded the checkpoints to the correct directories run the following
 command:

 ```